Stirling-Tools/Stirling-Tools.github.io/docs/Pro.md

 ## What's included in Enterprise
-- Prioritised Support tickets via support@stirlingpdf.com to reach the Stirling-PDF team for support and 1:1 meetings where applicable (Provided they come from same email domain registered with us)
+- Prioritised Support tickets via support@stirlingpdf.com to reach the Stirling-PDF team for support and 1:1 meetings where applicable (Provided they come from the same email domain registered with us)
 - Prioritised Enhancements to Stirling-PDF where applicable
 - Prometheus endpoint for advancing Usage monitoring
 - Usage Monitoring UI